Table of Contents

 Backorder Policy

-The Backorder Policy can be configured at the Global and Merchant scopes under System > Configuration > Sales > Backorders > Backorder Policy.
+The Backorder Policy can be configured at the Global and Merchant scopes under System > Configuration > Orders > Backorders > Backorder Policy.
 This setting determines in a situation where an order is partially backordered if it will be considered partially fulfillable or not.
 If the order is fully in-stock then the Backorder Policy has no effect.

 The Backorder Policy may be specified for individual orders and updated even after the order is created.
 If not specified, the configuration will be used as the default Backorder Policy.